Office of Electricity.

 Notice of application.

-Merrill Lynch Commodities, Inc. (MLCI) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Merrill Lynch Commodities, Inc. (Applicant or MLCI) has applied to renew its authorization to transmit electric energy from the United States to Canada pursuant to the Federal Power Act.

-Comments, protests, or requests to intervene must be submitted on or before September 28, 2009.
+Comments, protests, or motions to intervene must be submitted on or before July 12, 2019.

 BILLING CODE 6450-01-P